wooorm/dictionaries/dictionaries/tlh/readme.md

 # dictionary-tlh

-Klingon (or tlhIngan-Hol) spelling dictionary in UTF-8.
+Klingon (or tlhIngan Hol) spelling dictionary in UTF-8.

 Useful with [hunspell][], [`nodehun`][nodehun], [`nspell`][nspell],
 Open Office, LibreOffice, Firefox and Thunderbird, or [macOS][].